denten-books/plain-text/2-device.md

 [@wittgenstein_blue_1965, 16].
 The challenge, as he explains it, is not one of finding a machine that can do the job---of manipulating signs, for example.
 It lies in the ability of the machine to enact both sides of the metaphoric equation.
-"Doing the job," the manipulation of external signs, must correspond to something else.
+"Doing the job," to manipulate external signs for example, must correspond to something else.
 Severed from an analogical structure, the "blind" manipulation of signs is a meaningless activity.
-Meaning, Wittgenstein suggests, resides precisely in the metaphorical transference between something (symbol) and something else (physical state of a system).
-The question then can be better rephrased as "can a machine have private mental states?"
-Can it feel pain in the sense of pain being a state of internal affairs not accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
-If we believe machines to be capable of having internal private states, we can then imagine something like machine intelligence, by which a spoken word or letter could find the appropriate inward representation for the machine.
-We return to the sense of accord between the internal and external.
+Meaning, Wittgenstein suggests, resides precisely in the metaphorical transference between something (symbol) and something else (machine state).
+"Can a machine hold private mental states?" is therefore a better question.
+Can it feel pain in the sense of pain being the state of internal affairs not accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
+If we believe machines to be capable of holding intrinsic states, we can then imagine something akin to machine intelligence, by which a spoken word or letter finds the appropriate inward representation for the machine.
+Understanding, in that sense, lies simply in the structural accord between something internal and external.

-Wittgenstein takes up the question of reading and interpretation again in his *Brown Notebook.* He defines reading as the activity of "translating script into sounds," "of writing according to dictation," or "of copying in writing a page of print" [@wittgenstein_blue_1965, 119].
-Reading, for him, is a mechanical task devoid of understanding.
-What happens when a child reads a newspaper?
+Wittgenstein takes up the question of interpretation again in his *Brown Notebook.* He defines reading mechanically, as an activity devoid of meaning which involves "translating script into sounds," "writing according to dictation," or "copying in writing a page of print" [@wittgenstein_blue_1965, 119].
+What happens when a naive child reads a newspaper?
 Wittgenstein asks, echoing Kuhlman and Descartes.
 The child's eyes, he answers, "glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, others again he reads out letter by letter."
-The child acts as a "reading machine" when he pays no attention to what he reads, even when he speaks the words out loud.
-He reads "faultlessly like a reliable machine," Wittgenstein repeats, emphasising the mechanical property of colloquially "mechanistic" reading.
+Children act as "reading machines" when they pay no attention to what they read.
+A child reads "faultlessly like a reliable machine," Wittgenstein repeats, emphasising the mechanical property of colloquially "mechanistic" reading.
 Another hypothetical child merely pretends to read.
-She guesses at the words and on occasion repeats things "by heart," without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].
+It guesses at the words and on occasion repeats things "by heart," without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].
 Would any of these hypothetical scenarios rise to our conventional understanding of reading?

 Wittgenstein continues to complicate such edge cases.
 He gives the example of a hallucinating patient, who "reads" what to us looks like gibberish, and the case of a man who fakes reading Cyrillic by memorizing the lines phonetically.
-He talks of machines too, which produce random sounds that occasionally, by accident, correspond to some existing texts.
+He talks of machines too which produce random sounds that occasionally, by accident, correspond to some existing texts.
 In each case, we envision two mechanisms, Wittgenstein writes, one visible and external and one hidden and internal.
-To read, the reader must do more than go through the motions of reading.
+To read the reader must do more than go through the motions of reading.
 Outward signs of reading are insufficient to indicate comprehension.
 The physical motions---of gliding one's eyes across the page and saying the words out loud---must connect in some way with appropriate internal, mental